 Skip to main content

-CAN Issue Collection
+CAN Problem Collection

 Precautions Before Searching for Devices

-• Before searching for CAN ID, please first connect to SSH
+• Before searching for CAN ID, please connect to SSH first.

-• If entering lsusb prompts that the ls command is not found, you can enter the following command to install the command
+• If entering lsusb prompts that the ls command is not found, you can enter the following command to install the command:

 sudo apt-get install usbutils

-Identifying Issues Based on Error Messages
+Identify Issues Based on Error Messages

 • Below are common error messages: